 - (h) As defined in 1940 Act, the Company is not deemed to be an "Affiliated Person" of or "Control" this portfolio company because it neither owns 5% or more of the portfolio company's outstanding voting securities nor has the power to exercise control over the management or policies of such portfolio company (including through a management agreement). - (i) Investment was valued using Level 2 inputs within the ASC 820 fair value hierarchy.
-Refer to Note 3 Investments in the accompanying Notes to Financial Statements for additional information. - (j) Three of our affiliated funds, Audax Direct Lending Solutions Fund A, L.P., Audax Direct Lending Solutions Fund C, L.P., and Audax Direct Lending Solutions Fund D, L.P., 'co-invested with us in this portfolio company pursuant to an exemptive order granted by the U.S. Securities and Exchange Commission. - (k) Represents an investment owned by APD Dbi Preferred, Inc., a holding company for the investment in DBi. - (l) Represents an investment owned by APD Dbi Common, Inc., a holding company for the investment in DBi. - (m) Investment is non-income producing. - (n) Represents an investment in APD NS Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (o) Other net assets of \$0 at the aggregator levels are included in the fair value of the investments when using the net asset value as a practical expedient. - (p) Represents an investment in APD ALP Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (q) At December 31, 2019, the cost of investments for income tax purposes was \$332,722,006 the gross unrealized depreciation for federal tax purposes was \$2,951,506, the gross unrealized appreciation for federal income tax purposes was \$1,104,411, and the net unrealized depreciation was \$1,847,095.
+Refer to Note 3 Investments in the accompanying Notes to Financial Statements for additional information. - (j) All or portion of this security has an open position related to short-term borrowings, as described in footnote 8. - (k) Three of our affiliated funds, Audax Direct Lending Solutions Fund A, L.P., Audax Direct Lending Solutions Fund C, L.P., and Audax Direct Lending Solutions Fund D, L.P., 'co-invested with us in this portfolio company pursuant to an exemptive order granted by the U.S. Securities and Exchange Commission. - (1) Investment is non-income producing. - (m) The borrower for UDG Healthcare, Congachant Limited, is located in Ireland. - (n) The borrower for Sophos, Surf Holdings S.a.r.l., is located in United Kingdom. - (o) Represents an investment in APD Ptek Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (p) Represents an investment in APD AEG Equity Blocker, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (q) Represents an investment in APD NS Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (r) Represents an investment in APD ALP Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (s) Represents an investment in ADP VERT Equity, L.P., a holding company, made through an affiliated equity aggregator vehicle. - (t) Other net assets of \$0 at the aggregator levels are included in the fair value of the investments when using the net asset value as a practical expedient. - (u) At December 31, 2021, the cost of investments for income tax purposes was \$404,292,618, the gross unrealized depreciation for federal tax purposes was \$3,278,981, the gross unrealized appreciation for federal income tax purposes was \$2,040,737, and the net unrealized depreciation was \$1,238,244.